seqcode/allo/README.md

 | --parser |  | Allo utility that produces separate files for unique and multi-mapped reads from a SAM or BAM file.
 Bowtie2 and BWA will output all alignments that meet the given threshold even if one alignment has the highest score. |

-## Contact information
+## Help and contact information
-Please contact Alexis Morrissey (anm5579@psu.edu) with any questions or issues concerning Allo.
+Please contact Alexis Morrissey (anm5579@psu.edu) with any questions concerning Allo or open an issue here on GitHub.